 All other interfund transactions, except reimbursements, are reported as transfers.
 Nonrecurring or nonroutine permanent transfers of equity are reported as residual equity transfers.
 All other interfund transfers are reported as operating transfers.

 In the government-wide financial statements, interfund transactions have been eliminated.

-J. Use of Estimates
+J. Use of estimates

-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results could differ from those estimates.
+The preparation of financial statements in conformity with the Other comprehensive basis of accounting (OCBOA) used by the District requires management to make estimates and assumptions that affect certain reported amounts and disclosures; accordingly, actual results could differ from those estimates.